Keuchel’s rare 2-run single helps Braves top White Sox 11-5

+ATLANTA (AP) — It was easy for Dallas Keuchel to remember his last RBI seven years ago.
+It was also his first.

-ATLANTA (AP) — Dallas Keuchel collected his first RBIs since his rookie season and held Chicago to two runs in six innings as the Atlanta Braves beat the White Sox 11-5 on Saturday night.
+Keuchel collected his first RBIs since his rookie season and held Chicago to two runs in six innings as the Atlanta Braves beat the White Sox 11-5 on Saturday night.

+“It was Jake Westbrook in 2012,” Keuchel said, identifying the St. Louis pitcher who gave up his last RBI.

+Keuchel then used dry humor to explain the long gap in production at the plate.

 The Braves knocked Reynaldo López out of the game with a six-run first inning that included Keuchel’s two-run single up the middle.